Myrtle Beach, SC

 Enjoy the nostalgia of a motor lodge at the Jamaican Inn Oceanfront, part of the Caribbean Resort in Myrtle Beach.

-Get to know The Grand Strand: Myrtle Beach & Beyond
+The Grand Strand: Get to know The Myrtle Beach Area

 Collectively known as the Grand Strand, the Myrtle Beach area stretches 60 miles along the North Carolina and South Carolina coast, running from just over the state line in Calabash, N.C., all the way down to historic Georgetown, S.C.